 \section{Abstract}

 Low-Light Image Enhancement (LLIE) is a key task in computational photography and imaging.
-The problem of enhancing images captured during night or in dark environments has been well-studied in the image signal processing literature.
-However, current deep learning-based solutions struggle with efficiency and robustness in real-world scenarios (e.g. scenes with noise, saturated pixels, bad illumination).
+The problem of enhancing images captured during night or in dark environments has been well-studied in the computer vision literature.
+However, current deep learning-based solutions struggle with efficiency and robustness for real-world scenarios (e.g., scenes with noise, saturated pixels).
 We propose a lightweight neural network that combines image processing in the frequency and spatial domains.
-Our method, FLOL+, is one of the fastest models for this task, achieving state-of-the-art results on popular real scenes datasets such as LOL and LSRW.
+Our baseline method, FLOL, is one of the fastest models for this task, achieving results comparable to the state-of-the-art on popular real-world benchmarks such as LOLv2, LSRW, MIT-5K and UHD-LL.
 Moreover, we are able to process 1080p images in real-time under 12ms.
 The code is available at \url{https://github.com/cidautai/FLOL}